 What is Lock Snapping?

-A lock will on get a ‘British Standard’ kite mark, if it has been manufactured in accordance with the criteria set out by the relevant authorities.
-A lot of insurance companies will often specify that a lock needs to be of British Standard to comply with their criteria.
-The British Standard stamp is widely regarded as a sign of high quality and means a lock can be trusted to be secure.
+A lock will only bare the ‘British Standard’ kite mark, once it has met the standards of manufacturing set by the BSI (British Standard Institute).
+It’s not uncommon that most insurance companies will specify that you must only use British Standard Locks to comply with their guidelines.
+The British Standard Kite mark is widely regarded as a sign of high quality and reliability, any lock that bares this mark can be trusted to be secure.